BUILTNYU/MaaS-Platform-Equilibrium/README.md

     * Note: if system objectives other than cost are considered other information would be needed for the links, such as GHG emission per user for each link, etc.
   - For each MoD operator: service zones that they potentially cover, fleet size options, service cost per user in between each pair of service region, installation cost, access cost of each service zones as functions of number of travelers accessing the service through the zone and fleet size of the zone.
     * Note: all costs are trasferred into a common unit, e.g. $.
+    * Note: the access cost function in this tool is defined as follows: t = t_coef*x^2/h, the coefficient t_coef is an input.

 - Convergence parameters:
   - Tolerance ϵ of subgradient optimization (default ).